 Cover Photo by Polina Tankilevitch On Pexel

 An amputee is a person who has undergone an amputation or limb loss.
-Some amputations occur surgically and others through trauma.
+Some amputations occur surgically, and others through trauma.
 Amputation while lower limb amputation is most frequent; amputations can occur to arms, hands and fingers too.
+In this blog post, we explore “what is an amputee?”

 What are the reasons for amputation?